-For me, the heart of downtown Medford’s cultural scene is defined by three landmarks: the Craterian Theater at the Collier Center for the Performing Arts, the Inn at the Commons, and Common Block Brewing.
+For me, the heart of downtown Medford’s cultural scene is defined by two landmarks: the Craterian Theater at the Collier Center for the Performing Arts and Common Block Brewing.
 Within this compact area are several notable eateries and shopping options on West Main Street, including the eccentric, on-trend home and gift shop Thirrteen Mercantile & Design, as well as Downtown Market, which is enjoying a new, larger location after earning instant popularity for its homemade and often locally sourced breakfast-lunch-pastry menu.
 The Caprese sandwich is an elevated grilled cheese to die for.
 Recently reimagined Hawthorne Park, now home to the Rogue Valley Growers & Crafters Market (Thursdays, March through November) is also worth noting, with newcomer — and oh, so hip — Forage Coffee adjacent.
 One of my favorite breakfasts is the Rogue scramble at Buttercloud Cafe, which uses internationally prized Rogue Creamery cheese.

 Sprinkled throughout the downtown area are established favorite eateries and watering holes, including Jefferson Spirits, known for their craft cocktails in and in-house culinary creations; Porters (in a historic train depot); and Elements tapas bar.
 Enhancing the scene are Bricktowne Brewing, The Urban Cork wine bar — featuring wines made next door at Pallet Wine Company — and Immortal Spirits, which distills its own gin, vodka and whiskey.
 The Rogue Grape wine bar showcases the diversity of Southern Oregon wines through daily varietal features paired with tasty charcuterie.
 It’s a great place to sample all of the region’s wines under one roof before a show across the street at the Craterian Theater.
 For a wine tasting on the vineyard experience, enjoy the farmhouse chic of Roxy Ann Winery‘s barn (try their famous pear wine, a nod to Medford’s agricultural roots) or 2Hawk Vineyard and Winery‘s upscale rustic decor and backyard.